po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

     * 🔑 We examine the status of codes of the resources in the activity tab.

+    * 🔑 Red status codes indicate that there is an error.

-    * Mention that after debugging the script.js file now has a status code of 200, which is for success.
+    * Mention that after debugging, the script.js file now has a status code of 200.

 * Open `12-Stu_Network_Activity/Solved/index.html` in your IDE and explain the following: